 Using Crypto for daily activities

 Let’s face it, we are going to use Blockchain for shopping: Lamborghini already accepts purchases in Bitcoin.
-The concept might still be difficult for many people to grasp, but they are still being developed and soon it will be near impossible to live without them.
+The concept might still be difficult for you to grasp, but they are still being developed and soon it will be near impossible to live without them.

 Gaming companies are already embracing cryptocurrencies.
-Fortnite, one of the world’s most popular online games, with more than 250-million players, allows those players to buy in-game products using some cryptocurrencies.
+Fortnite, a popular online game, with more than 250-million players, allows you to buy in-game products using cryptocurrencies.

 Beyond regular shopping, you could soon buy a house using a cryptocurrency.
 Blockchain technology and the underlying distributed ledger technology is being used to increase transparency in real estate transactions using smart contracts.